Before the twins were born, there were three Todoroki children.

 Sakura briefly looks at him and she smiles, patting his head.
 "Stay."

-Then she barges in the room with all the grace of a two-year old, running in front of Kouen.
-She spreads her arms and bares her teeth, saying, "No." so fiercely that even with tears in her eyes, Endeavour is taken aback.
+Then she barges in the room with all the grace of a two-year old, running in front of Touya.
+She spreads her arms and bares her teeth, saying, "No." so fiercely that even with tears in her eyes, Endeavor is taken aback.

 "No," she repeats, glaring at her father.